firdawse/qtFirdawseGuerbouziMeryemBadaoui/README.md

 ```

 <br>

-      thanks to the layouts, the effort is reduced and the fun is assured; but to be honest, it's boring to have static applications,isn't it ?
+ <span style="color: yellow"> thanks to the layouts, the effort is reduced and the fun is assured; but to be honest, it's boring to have static applications,isn't it ?
-      so see you in our next session full of connextions !
+   see you in our next session full of connextions ! </span>